 The money the negligent party pays to you after an accident is called “damages.”
 An appropriate damages award should compensate you for all your harm and losses from an accident caused by another party.
 In a personal injury case, you may receive economic, non-economic, and punitive damages.

 Economic damages cover all the costs you incur as a result of your injury.
 This includes the cost of surgery, hospitalization, rehabilitation, and accommodations for permanent injuries.
 These damages also cover the income you lost because of your injury.
 If the effects of the accident will be long-term, you may also recover your future financial losses and reimbursement up front for your future medical costs related to your injuries.

 Non-economic damages are awarded to compensate you for the impact of the injury on your quality of life.
 In Lewisburg, you may seek damages for pain and suffering, emotional anguish, disability, loss of companionship, and disfigurement.

 In certain cases, a jury might find the defendant’s conduct so outrageous that they award you punitive damages.
 Although punitive damages are uncommon in personal injury cases, a seasoned lawyer can help you fight for this type of compensation.
-Ostroff Injury Law has recovered punitive damages in numerous cases, including over $2 million for its clients injured in a Union County crash caused by a fatigued driver.
+Ostroff Godshall Injury and Accident Lawyers has recovered punitive damages in numerous cases, including over $2 million for its clients injured in a Union County crash caused by a fatigued driver.

 Time Limits Governing Injury Claims in Lewisburg